KaiHotz/AirBnB-search/README.md

 ```

 ### Not Familiar with Git?
-Click [here](https://github.com/KaiHotz/AirBnB-search.git) then download the .zip file.
+Click [here](https://github.com/KaiHotz/AirBnB-search/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:
 ```
   > cd AirBnB-search
   > npm install